hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/custom-business-logic/5-create-event-trigger.md

 Head to Console -> Data -> users -> Insert Row and insert a new row.

-Now head to Events tab and click on `send_email` event to browse the processed events.
+Now head to the Events tab and click on `send_email` event to browse the processed events.

 ![Test event trigger](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/graphql-hasura/test-event-trigger.png)

-Now everytime a new row is inserted into `users` table this event would be invoked.
+Now, every time a new row is inserted into `users` table - this event would be invoked.